 hloss = Σ hmajor_losses + Σ hminor_losses

-As can be seen from the picture, the head loss is forms key characteristic of any hydraulic system.
-In systems, in which some certain flowrate must be maintained (e.g. to provide sufficient cooling or heat transfer from a reactor core), the equilibrium of the head loss and the head added by a pump determines the flowrate through the system.
+As can be seen from the picture, the head loss is formed key characteristic of any hydraulic system.
+In systems in which some certain flowrate must be maintained (e.g.,, to provide sufficient cooling or heat transfer from a reactor core), the equilibrium of the head loss and the head added by a pump determine the flow rate through the system.

 Major Head Loss – Frictional Loss

 See also: Major Head Loss – Frictional Losses